AlonBS/Ray_Tracer/README.md

 Known Issues:
 ==============
-Under old version of gcc (7 or less), compilation sometime causes internal compiler error due to usage of BOOST lib, when using parrallel compilation.
-This problem seemed to be fixed on later version of gcc (8 or later).
+- Under old version of gcc (7 or less), compilation sometime causes internal compiler error due to usage of BOOST lib, when using parrallel compilation.
+This problem seemed to be fixed on later version of gcc (8 or later).-
+- If you run valgrind on any of the scenes supplied, or one you created, you'll see this line: "still reachable: 1,496 bytes in 31 blocks".
+This is a known issue, which is due to the usage of FreeImage library.